kfarbman/ski-recommender/README.md

 |     ├── mtn_df.pkl (pickle of dataframe used for mountain recommendations from make_mtn_df.py)
 |     └── resort_dict.pkl (pickle of dictionary of resort/color dataframes from webscrape_trails.py)
 ├── notebooks (contains scripts used for testing and visualizations)
-|     ├── visualizations.ipynb (interesting visualizations)
-|     └── clustering.ipynb (visualizations of clustering methods)
+|     ├── clustering.ipynb (visualizations of clustering methods)
+|     ├── supervised_learning.ipynb (a look into classification models of runs)
+|     └── visualizations.ipynb (interesting visualizations)
 ├── src
 |     ├── create_tables (contains scripts which take in pdf/txt/csv and convert to a dataframe by resort; slightly different conditions from tables meant using different scripts)
 |     ├── comb_tables.py